 The industry is changing and advancing rapidly.
-As machining moves into the middle of the 21st century, here are some trends we’re watching.
+As machining moves into the middle of the 21st century, here are some trends SPM is watching.

 The Evolution of the Human-Machine Interface (HMI).
 In a factory, the HMI is used for industrial machine control by connecting people and machines.
-An advanced HMI allows workers to visualize machine status in real time, collaborate remotely with off-site employees or customers, have a birds-eye view of operations, receive advance warning of bottlenecks, and monitor KPIs.
+An advanced HMI allows workers to visualize machine status in real-time, collaborate remotely with off-site employees or customers, have a birds-eye view of operations, receive advance warnings of bottlenecks, and monitor KPIs.

 Improvements in HMIs increase efficiency and the quality of the end product.
 For this reason, it’s important that the visualization is intuitive and can be viewed and operated on mobile devices.
 Features such as gesture recognition and haptic feedback technology are the next frontier in the development of HMIs.
 As we continue to integrate these new technologies into our factory operations, SPM and our customers will benefit from the increased productivity they offer.

 The Use of “Bots”.
 Robotic machine tending is becoming more common in CNC shops.
 Robots excel at performing repetitive actions such as loading and unloading workpieces, which frees the machinist to do other jobs that require human creativity and intelligence.

 Cobots, or collaborative robots, take this a step further.
 While robots are designed to work autonomously, cobots are designed to safely share the workspace with humans.
 Like robots, they take over tedious, repetitive tasks.
 Unlike robots, they are able to sense objects and people in their path and adjust their speed and path to avoid a collision.
 With cobots and employees, it doesn’t have to be either/or; instead, it is both/and.